Last Updated on May 17, 2023 by Matt

 It’s hard to find a truly weak spot with this scooter.
 If you got the money, and dig the look, I would wholeheartedly recommend going for this bad boy.

-How does the EMove RoadRunner compare to other electric scooters?
+How does the EMove RoadRunner compare other electric scooters?

-Seated scooters may be rare, but they certainly aren’t completely missing.
-There are still tons of great models that can be great alternatives to the EMove RoadRunner if you haven’t quite liked what you saw here.
+Seated scooters may be rare, but there are still a few great models that can be alternatives to the EMove RoadRunner if you haven’t quite liked what you saw here.

 Here is a quick comparison between this and some of the other seated scooters that are hot on the market right now.